jjoony93/jeonssa-HCI/DP4 Lo-fi Prototyping/report.md

 2. Enroll into waiting list

 Customers can enroll themselves into a waiting list using an ipad (or any other portable device) at the front desk of the restaurant.
 On the main screen of the ipad, customers are provided with number of waiting teams, and estimated waiting time.
-Using this information, user can enroll themselves to waiting list by selecting desired waiting time, and typing in their phone number.
+Using this information, user can enroll themselves to waiting list by typing in their phone number.

 3. Entertainment place recommendation & Estimated waiting time